3dproger/AxelChat/README.md

   <img src="misc/screenshots/4.png">
 </p>

-# Building for Windows x64
+Building for Windows x64
 ------------------
 1. Clone repo or download source
-2. Download Open Source Qt online installer (sign-up or login required when installing): https://www.qt.io/download-qt-installer or you can find the offline installers: https://www.qt.io/offline-installers
+2. Download Open Source Qt online installer (sign-up or login required during installing): https://www.qt.io/download-qt-installer or you can find the offline installers: https://www.qt.io/offline-installers
 3. Run and login and install Qt 5.15.x or 5.12.x (for online installer):
   <br> 3.1.
 In page "Qt Open Source Usage Obligations" check "I have read and approve the obligations of using Open Source Qt"
   <br> 3.2.
 In page "Selection of Components" you need enabled components: